Antalyse/simple-monitoring-dashboard/README.md

 Usage
 -----

-Start the server using Uvicorn:

-uvicorn main:app --reload --host 0.0.0.0 --port 8000

--   **Dashboard:** Open `http://localhost:8000` in your browser.
+Open `http://localhost:8000` in your browser to see the dashboard.

 API Endpoints
 -------------